hersche/LaraTube/README.md

 By license, you can use the software for anything.
 If i (the developer) detect this on the bugtracker or in personal contact, it can lead to deny personal help or loosing contact - this is my right.

+## Documentation

+Manuals for users, admins and devs can be found here: https://gitlab.com/hersche/LaraTube/wikis/home

+For the quick-setup-text, go here: https://gitlab.com/hersche/LaraTube/wikis/Setup-LaraTube

 ## Features

 - Various audio- and video-types (including webtorrent)